robotlearn/pyrobolearn/README.rst

 Currently, we mainly use the PyBullet simulator.

 - *PyBullet, a Python module for physics simulation for games, robotics and machine learning*, Erwin Coumans and Yunfei Bai, 2016-2019
-- references for each robot, model, and others can be found in the corresponding class documentation
+- References for each robot, model, and others can be found in the corresponding class documentation
-- Locomotion controllers were provided by Songyan Xin (see ``pyrobolearn/controllers/locomotion``)
+- Locomotion controllers were provided by Songyan Xin
+- We thanks Daniele Bonatto for providing the Docker file, and test the installation on Windows.